How Long to Keep I-9 Forms

 Keep Form I-9 for three years after the date of hire, or one year after the date employment ends—whichever is later.

 This is not an either/or choice.
 Employers must calculate both timeframes and retain the form until the later date.
+This is sometimes called the "later of" rule, and it comes directly from the USCIS M-274 Handbook for Employers, Section 10.

 How to Calculate I-9 Retention